 FOUR Investors Have Opportunity to Lead Shift4 Payments, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-13, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Shift4 Payments, Inc. ("Shift4" or the "Company") (NYSE: FOUR).
+LOS ANGELES, Sept.
+19, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Shift4 Payments, Inc. ("Shift4" or the "Company") (NYSE: FOUR).

 Class Period: November 10, 2021 – April 18, 2023